|March 12, 2015 - June 15, 2015|

 |Description:||The Camp Counselor/Teacher must demonstrate the agency’s purpose, philosophy, polices and procedures in the Wilderness Camping Program.
 The Camp Counselor/Teacher works as a team member and oversees the day to day activities of the campers.
 These activities relate to maintaining individual and group relationships at the assigned wilderness camping areas.|

 The physical demands described here are representative of those that must be met by a Camp Counselor/Teacher to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential duties of the job.
 While performing the duties of this job, the employee is regularly required to walk with a back pack weighing up to 50 pounds and lift and carry up to 50 pounds.
 The Camp Counselor/Teacher must be able to perform manual labor, which includes walk, drive, sit, stand, reach with arms, talk and hear, and regularly lift up to 50 pounds.
-Ability to restrain a child when necessary.

 The work environment characteristics described here are representative of those an employee would encounter in any camp environment, while performing the essential functions of this job.
 Duties required are performed in an outdoor camp setting, The Camp Counselor/Teacher is required to live on the premises of Baptist Children's Homes of NC, Inc, Cameron Boys Camp, and must be available 24 hours a day, while on duty.
 This position works a five days on duty, two days off duty schedule.